don-v/JSBooks/EloquentJS_3rdEd/P1_Language/09_RegularExpressions/notes/09_RegularExpressions.md

 start of the string).

-There is also a `\b` marker that maches *word boundaries*, positions that have a word characer on one side, an da nonword character on the other.
+There is also a `\b` marker that maches *word boundaries*, positions that have a word characer on one side, and a nonword character on the other.
 Unfortunately, these use the same simplistic concept of word characters as `\w` and are therefore not very reliable.

 Note that these boundary markers don't match any actual chracters.
 They just enforce that a given condition